Git-Shreyas-Nayak/cryptonite_taskphase_shreyas/Shell variables/Storing Command Output.md

-then i typed `PWN=$(/challenge/run)` so here the pwn stores te flag that is runned in /challenge/run so to see whats inside the variable i typed `echo "$PWN"` the i pasted my flag to the website.
+then i typed `PWN=$(/challenge/run)` so here the pwn stores te flag that is runned in /challenge/run so to see whats inside the variable i typed `echo "$PWN"` then i pasted my flag to the website.

 ## Code
 `hacker@variables~storing-command-output:~$ PWN=$(/challenge/run)